Rwanda Gorilla Permits for 2026 and 2027

 What is the cost of a Rwandan gorilla permit?

-Gorilla permits in the Democratic Republic of the Congo (DRC) cost $400, while those in Uganda’s Bwindi Impenetrable or Mgahinga Gorilla National Parks cost $700.
-Virunga National Park, which closes to visitors in March 2020, is the only place in the DRC where mountain gorillas can be observed.
+Gorilla permits in the Democratic Republic of the Congo (DRC) cost $400, while those in Uganda’s Bwindi Impenetrable or Mgahinga Gorilla National Parks cost $800.

 How can I obtain or reserve a gorilla permit in Rwanda?